lilsunny243/treasury-proposals/cloudflare-enterprise-2021-august-to-october/README.md

 ## The Financial Support

 We have received financial support from Treasury during the past month, and such support proved fruitful.
-This proposal is for financing Subscan's upgrade to the Cloudflare enterprise plan, which amounts to 937.5 DOTs.
-This includes 5000 $USD per month, and 3 months (August 2021 ~ October 2021) in total, according to the MA30 price (1 DOT ≈ 16 $USD).
+This proposal is for financing Subscan's upgrade to the Cloudflare enterprise plan, which amounts to 967 DOTs.
+This includes 5000 $USD per month, and 3 months (August 2021 ~ October 2021) in total, according to the EMA30 price `1 DOT ≈ 15.5 $USD` in July 20th.

 The quotation of the enterprise plan for Subscan can be found on [GitHub](https://github.com/itering/subscan-treasury-proposals/blob/master/cloudflare-enterprise-2021-august-to-october/cloudflare-enterprise-quotation.xlsx).